ejricha/presentations/cmake/variables.md

 ```

-Note that once a cache variable is set, it never resets to what is in the `CMakeLists.txt`.
+Note that once a cache variable is set, it never resets to what is in the `CMakeLists.txt`

 The only way to get it back is to modify or delete `CMakeCache.txt`:
 ```bash